yutaasakura96/YA-JS30/project13/readme.md

 - **Persistent Countdown**: The countdown data (title and date) is saved in `localStorage` so that even if the page is refreshed, the countdown will continue.
 - **Completion Message**: Once the countdown reaches zero, a message is displayed, indicating that the event is complete.

+## Video Compression & Source 🎥

+    •	The background video was sourced from Pixabay and compressed using YouCompress to optimize the file size for faster loading times.

 ## Future Improvements 🛠️

 - **Add Sound Alerts**: Play a sound when the countdown ends.